 King Cruiser Wreck diving recommendations

 King Cruiser wreck can be intimidating for beginners or intermediate scuba divers because of the depth, the visibility and the strong currents.
-For this reason, the recommended level to dive here is Advanced Open Water with minimum 20 dives, or equivalent certification.
+For this reason, the recommended level to dive here is Advanced Open Water diver with minimum 20 dives, or equivalent certification.
 We also recommend to dive with Nitrox.

 To avoid injury, it is advisable to study the structure and participate to the briefing provided by the divemasters before the dive.
 If the current is strong, there is usually one side of the wreck that is protected and practicable.
 Although penetration of the wreck is highly hazardous, there are still large openings that divers can swim through – for your safety, follow the instruction provided by your divemaster.
 Also make a habit to constantly check your air and dive computer throughout the dive since the average depth of this dive site is quite deep and diving conditions are strenuous.